 Chapter 6: WARRIOR SPIRIT

-Jordan didn’t love give the ball away more often.
+Jordan didn’t exactly love giving the ball away more often.

 But when he realized Phil wasn’t going to back down, he started looking for ways to make the system work to make him win.
 Exactly what Phil wanted.